expectedparrot/edsl/docs/questions.rst

       question_options = ["Red", "Blue", "Green", "Yellow"]
    )

-To see an example of a question type in the required format, use the question type `example()` method:
+You can also use the `example()` method to show an example of any question type:

 .. code-block:: python